wojtekidd/6mlndiy/content/cli-tools-for-noob-non-devs.md

 I noticed that people learning to code and non-developers have generally a hard time approaching their operating systems’ shells.
 No wonder - we’ve got so accustomed to graphic user interfaces that asking your operating system to do things by writing some abstract commands feels pretty awkward to most of us.

-When starting to code, or working with software developers sooner than later you’ll have to bang your head against the keyboard press enter and see what happens.
+When starting to code, or working with software developers sooner than later you’ll have to bang your head against the keyboard, press enter and see what happens.

 I want to show you some cool CLI tools I found that will enable you to get accustomed to using your shell and enjoying it!

 ## Shell 101